 The CREATE SCHEMA statement is subject to access control when the derby.database.sqlAuthorization property is set to true for the database or system.
 Only the database owner can create a schema with a name different from the current user name, and only the the database owner can specify with a user name other than the current user name.
-See "derby.database.sqlAuthorization" for information about the derby.database.sqlAuthorization property.

 '''

-AUTHORIZATION user-name
+AUTHORIZATION userName

 '''

-Note: Although the SQL standard allows you to specify any AuthorizationIdentifier as an AUTHORIZATION argument, Derby allows you to specify only a user, not a role.
+Note: Although the SQL standard allows you to specify any authorizationIdentifier as an AUTHORIZATION argument, Derby allows you to specify only a user, not a role.